Non-squeezing and other global rigidity results in locally conformal symplectic geometry: Locally conformal symplectic manifolds

 \section{Locally conformal symplectic manifolds}

-In this section we present the basic notions and results on lcs geometry that are needed in the rest of the article.
-Although the material is classic (except for \ref{section: lcs product} on the lcs product and graph, introduced by Chantraine and Sackel \cite{CS}, and \ref{section: orderability} on orderability), we include detailed proofs whenever we could not find them in the literature.
+In this section we present the basic notions and results on lcs geometry that are needed in the rest of the article, and take the opportunity to also discuss $\mathcal{C}^0$-rigidity of the group of lcs diffeomorphisms \ref{section: C0 rigidity}.
+Although the material is classic (except for $\mathcal{C}^0$-rigidity \ref{section: C0 rigidity}, for the lcs product and graph \ref{section: lcs product}, introduced by Chantraine and Sackel \cite{CS}, and for orderability \ref{section: orderability}), we include detailed proofs whenever we could not find them in the literature.
 Among the basic results discussed in this section, Corollary \ref{corollary: symplectic lift} is particularly important for us, because it allows to define the (unique) lift to the symplectic cover of a divergence free lcs diffeomorphism.
 Using this notion we give in Section \ref{section: lcs product} a description of the lcs graph of a divergence free lcs diffeomorphism that seems simpler than the one in \cite{CS}.
 In \ref{section: orderability} we introduce the notion of orderability in lcs geometry, and prove Theorem \ref{theorem: orderability - intro} (i).